haopingku/fpljs/README.md

   {a: 3, b: 3},
   {a: 4, b: 3}
 ];
-// we want a function which finds by "a" and returns
+// we want a function which finds the
+// max amount of "a"'s value and returns
 {
   val: 1,
   count: 2,